argilla-io/distilabel/docs/technical-reference/llms.md

   1. The keys contained in `parsed_output` will depend on the `Task` used.
 In this case, we used `TextGenerationTask`, so the key `generations` is present.

+If the `LLM` uses a thread pool, then the output of the `generate` method will be a [Future](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.Future) having as result a list of lists of `LLMOutput` as described above.

 ## Integrations

 ### OpenAI